booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 > Working software is the primary measure of progress.

 Yes!
-In any discussion of measurement, it is essential that we not lose sight of an agile team's true measure: the regular and continous delivery of working, high quality software, that is potentially shippable.
+In any discussion of measurement, it is essential that we not lose sight of an agile team's true measure: the regular and continuous delivery of working, high quality software, that is potentially shippable.

-However, agile teams also use data to plan and commit to work; to communicate progress, quality, and changes in direction; and to continously improve both themselves and the product that they are creating.
+However, agile teams also use data to plan and commit to work; to communicate progress, quality, and changes in direction; and to continuously improve both themselves and the product that they are creating.

 ## Play - Estimate your work as a team, and make team commitments based on facts

 // Make educated guesses about the size of your work, and continuously measure how fast you can get it done.

-It is important to understand what you are commiting to and to acknowledge when you do not.
+It is important to understand what you are committing to and to acknowledge when you do not.

 ### Practice - Use relative estimation to discover whether you understand your work